thradams/cake/manual.md

 **`_Opt`** — This pointer may be null (optional).

 **`_View`** — This pointer borrows the object without owning it.

+To annotate the standard library, Cake ships its own annotated headers ahead of the system ones on the include search path and chains to the real header with `#include_next` (2.3).

 Full documentation: [ownership.html](ownership.html)